nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/conda2.md

 We will update the channel list order and add `bioconda` since we are using bioinformatics tools today. **The order of the channels matters!**

-First, add the `defaults` channel:
+First, add the `defaults` channel with the `conda config --add channels` command.
+We can check the channel priority order with the `conda config --get channels` command.

 ```
 conda config --add channels defaults